omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 The MoreVP exit protocol described above guarantees that correctly behaving users will always be able to withdraw any funds they hold on the Plasma chain.
 However, we avoided describing how the users actually prove the statements they’re required to prove.
 This section presents a specification for an implementation of the exit protocol.
 The implementation is designed to be deployed to Ethereum and, as a result, some details of this specification take into account limitations of the EVM.

 Additionally, the MoreVP exit protocol is not necessary in all cases.
 Previous work shows that we can use the Plasma MVP exit protocol without confirmation signatures for any transaction included before an invalid (or, in the case of withheld blocks, potentially invalid) transaction.
-We only need to make use of the MoreVP protocol for the set transactions that are in-flight when a Plasma chain becomes byzantine.
+We therefore only need to make use of the MoreVP protocol for the set transactions that are in-flight when a Plasma chain becomes byzantine.
+This also means that we can force deposit transactions to use the Plasma MVP exit protocol as these transactions would never be in-flight.

 The MoreVP protocol guarantees that if transaction is exitable then either the unspent inputs or unspent outputs can be withdrawn.
 Whether the inputs or outputs can be withdrawn depends on if the transaction is canonical.
 However, in the particular situation in which MoreVP exits are required, users may not be aware that an in-flight transaction is actually non-canonical.
 This can occur if the owner of an input to an in-flight transaction is malicious and has signed a second transaction spending the same input.